 OpenLiteracy’s Reading Curriculum is designed for use in 1:1 and small group tutoring and intervention

-Our digital literacy curriculum tools empower educators to deliver high quality tutoring and small group literacy instruction with ease.
-Our Foundations and Bridges scope and sequence is aligned with UFLI Foundations, allowing for coherence between small group and whole class instruction.
+Our digital literacy curriculum tools empower educators to deliver high quality remote tutoring and small group literacy instruction with ease.
+Our Foundations scope and sequence is aligned with UFLI Foundations, while Non-Fiction Navigators supports students in developing world knowledge, reading comprehension, fluency, and vocabulary.

 Non-Fiction Navigators

-Non-fiction navigator lessons are anchored in non-fiction text sets and focus on developing rich content knowledge, reading fluency, and reading comprehension.
+Non-fiction navigator lessons are anchored in non-fiction text sets and focus on developing rich content knowledge, vocabulary, fluency, and reading comprehension.

 FAQ